-This booklet is issued by NHS Pensions to give guidance for the completion of the Annual Certificate of Pensionable Profits 2016/17 (the "certificate").
-The certificate is subject to change each year, and these guidance notes are aimed specifically at the 2016/17 certificate only.
-Copies of guidance notes and frequently asked questions from earlier years are available on the NHS Pensions website.
+This booklet is issued by NHSBSA/NHS Pensions ('NHS Pensions') to give guidance for the completion of the Annual Certificate of Pensionable Profits 2017/18 (the "certificate").
+The certificate is subject to change each year, and these guidance notes are aimed specifically at the 2017/18 certificate only.
+(Copies of guidance notes and frequently asked questions from earlier years are available on the NHS Pensions website).

 In completion of the certificate you must be mindful of the overall requirements, rules, regulations and legislation surrounding the NHS Pension Scheme.
 The rules of the NHS Pension Scheme are laid down in regulations agreed by Parliament.
 They are the National Health Service Pension Scheme Regulations 1995 ("NHSPS Regulations") and subsequent amendments, the National Health Service Pension Scheme Regulations 2008 and subsequent amendments and the National Health Service Pension Scheme Regulations 2015 and subsequent amendments.
-You can view these on the NHS Pensions website at: www.nhsbsa.nhs.uk/nhs-pensions
+You can view these on the NHS Pensions website at: www.nhsbsa.nhs.uk/pensions